whiskyechobravo/views_oai_pmh/README.md

 (again, order is important):

 * "Global: Custom text", configured for text "local"
-* "Content: Authors", an Entity Reference field configured with the formatter "URL as plain text", and proper settings for a multivalued field.
+* "Content: My author field", an Entity Reference field configured with the formatter "URL as plain text", and proper settings for a multivalued field.
-* "Content: Authors", another instance of the same Entity Reference field, this time configured with the formatter "Title (no link)".
+* "Content: My author field", another instance of the same Entity Reference field, this time configured with the formatter "Title (no link)".
 Also configured with proper settings for a multivalued field.

 Then the view would have the following MODS mappings:

 * "Global: Custom text" mapped to "(Attribute) authority"
-* "Content: Authors" mapped to "(Attribute) xlink:href"
+* "Content: My author field" mapped to "(Attribute) xlink:href"
-* "Content: Authors" mapped to "name (multiple) > namePart"
+* "Content: My author field" mapped to "name (multiple) > namePart"

 ### Default view